gleiss/saturation-visualization/README.md

   * Ordering doesn’t allow inference
   * Weight is to big for clause to be selected
   * ...

+There are three modes:
+* **Proof:** Run Vampire on the problem.
+If a proof is found, visualize it.
+* **Saturation:** Run Vampire on the problem.
+Visualize the whole saturation attempt.
+* **Manual Clause Selection:** Run Vampire on the problem, but interactively decide in each step which clause Vampire should explore next.

 ## Running the visualization
 ### Step 1: Install and run a Vampire Server